 What colour is a female Robin?

-The female Robin is the same colour as a male Robin – the two are almost impossible to tell apart (there are very subtle differences in plumage but not to the colour).
+The female Robin is the same colour as a male Robin – the two are almost impossible to tell apart, and certainly can't be by colour alone.

 Does a Robin mate for life?